KnightMollo/w4111.github.io/syllabus.md

 1. We first compute the curve and grade cut-offs using scores that **do not** include any extra credit
 2. Then we add extra credit points.

-Due to the additional work that the staff must take to assess and manage extra credit opportunities, we have strict deadlines for extra credit opportunities.
+Due to the additional work that the staff must take to assess and manage extra credit opportunities, we have **strict deadlines** for extra credit opportunities (aka no late days).

 ##### Extra Credit Opportunities